The 5 Best Kayak Trolling Motors to Replace Your Paddles

 Because you're more likely to navigate smaller bodies of water and don't want to hit rocks or get tangled in seaweed, a shorter shaft length is typically no problem at all.

-Standard kayak trolling motor shafts offer an average range from 24 - 30 inches.
+Standard kayak trolling motor shafts offer an average range of 24 - 30 inches.

 Featured Boating Product